BiOpt/BiOpt.github.io/_pages/bolib.md

 $\texttt{BOLIBver2}$
 ---
 This is a new version constructed based on the old one.
 [BOLIBver2.zip](\files\BOLIBEver2.zip) comprises  138 nonlinear including 124 ones from $\texttt{BOLIB}$, 24 linear and  11 simple bilevel optimization test examples.
-One can refer to [BOLIB2019_test_examples_library_version2.pdf](\files\BOLIB2019_test_examples_library_version2.pdf) for more detailed information, such as the dimensions, best known optimal upper and lower-level objective function values, or the starting points.
+Refer to [BOLIB2019_test_examples_library_version2.pdf](\files\BOLIB2019_test_examples_library_version2.pdf) for more detailed information, such as the dimensions, best known optimal upper and lower-level objective function values, or the starting points.